-Executive Committee, Committees and Task Forces, 2011-2013 Composition, Charge, Goals and Timelines
+Executive Committee, Committees and Task Forces, 2013-2014 Composition, Charges, Goals and Timelines

 Ex Officio Members: Richard Hunt, Karen Paul, Robin Reeder

 The Executive Committee administers the Association of Centers for the Study of Congress.
-It appoints and oversees all ACSC working groups, committees and task forces, although it relies on recommendations of the Strategic Planning Group for standing committee and task force structure, charges, and ongoing work to ensure that goals are being met and support the ACSC mission.
-The Executive Committee approves the annual budget and oversees the financial management of the Association.
+It appoints and oversees all ACSC working groups, committees and task forces.
+The Executive Committee approves the annual budget for submission to the membership and oversees the financial management of the Association.
 The Executive Committee submits bylaws to the membership for approval and solicits officer nominations from the membership, selects a slate of candidates, oversees elections, and reports results.
 The Executive Committee appoints a Program Committee for each annual meeting of the Association.
 All committees and task forces, through their respective chairs, will prepare reports for review by the Executive Committee that will be presented to the membership at the annual meeting and subsequently posted on the website.

 Scholarships and Awards Committee